mearlboro/mearlboro.github.io/_posts/2021-03-20-synch-part-4-deploy-the-flock.md

 ### Introduction

 Around the beginning of February, our intercom became restless.
 For a few days, deliveries came in a frenzy.
-Boxes over boxes: Raspberry Pis, batteries, spools of solder, meters and meters of LED lights conquered our living room, which soon became a mess of circuit boards, cables, boxes and antistatic packaging, chargers like an octopus spreading its cables, and of course, lights, cameras and tripods to document the whole pursuit.
+Boxes over boxes: Raspberry Pis, routers, batteries, spools of solder and dozens of metres of LED lights conquered our living room, which soon became a mess of circuit boards, cables, boxes and antistatic packaging, chargers like an octopus spreading its cables, and of course, lights, cameras and tripods to document the whole pursuit.

 <div class="col-1-of-3"><img src="assets/img/posts/synch/boxes.jpg  "/></div>
 <div class="col-1-of-3"><img src="assets/img/posts/synch/charger.jpg"/></div>